 Meditating may seem complicated at first.
 You might think it is only reserved for a couple of very spiritual people.
-Before my interest for self development started to grow, I used to think the same.
-That meditating was a waste of my time until I realized how beneficial it could be.
+Before my interest for self development started to grow.
+I used to think the same.
+To me meditation was a waste of my time until I realized how beneficial it could be.
 There are certainly many articles and books on this theme but, since I like simple things I wanted to give you 5 tips to help you start meditating.

 1. Make it part of your morning routine

 I noticed that for many people the best moment to meditate is in the morning, even if you are someone who struggles to go out of your bed.
 Indeed making your meditation session part of your morning routine along with brushing your teeth, making your bed, having breakfast etc will help you associate it with something normal to do.
 Also, it is easier to start your day with meditation before everything starts to get hectic.
 It will also set you in a better mood for the rest of day.

 This is also important if you want to extract all the benefits from your meditation.
 Choose a nice and relaxing spot in your house.
 Do not lay in your bed because when you meditate you should actually be active.
 Therefore your positioning is key.
 You could for example sit on your couch (back straight) surrounded with some pillows and plants or directly on the floor if you have a soft carpet or a beanbag.
 Meditating should be associated with something that keeps you calm and focus at the same time.
 Besides, once you have your spot, it will be easier for you to make an habit of it.